fdeblasio/pokeemerald-expansion/README.md

 - Crobat:
     - Learns Gust and Poison Jab by level up

-- Growlithe/Arcanine (not in game):
+- Growlithe/Arcanine (not in main game):
     - Learn Temper Flare by level up

+- Hisuian Growlithe (not in main game):
+    - Learns Rock Throw and Temper Flare by level up

+- Hisuian Arcanine (not in main game):
+    - Learns Temper Flare and Head Smash by level up

 - Poliwag (postgame):
     - SpA: 40->50